NikneyM6647/Sorter-1.0/README.md

-# AutoSorterFilesOnFolder
+# Sorter-1.0

-This is a Python project that will be updated soon.
+This is a Python-script that will be updated soon.
 It just sorts your files into folders, in the code you need to change the folder in which you have a lot of files or a stream of them, and then just the program searches for new files every 5 seconds, the time can also be changed.

-## Features
+## Future opportunities
 -GUI

 ## Installation